kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

       the BucketClaim is deleted
    4. Controller copies BucketClaim and BucketClass parameters to Bucket
    5. Bucket status `BucketReady` is false initially, indicating bucket is not yet provisioned in OSP
+   6. Controller is now waiting for the intermediate Bucket to be reconciled by COSI sidecar before continuing with BucketClaim reconciliation
 4. COSI sidecar detects the intermediate Bucket resource
    1. If the Bucket's driver matches the sidecar's driver, continue
    2. Sidecar calls the COSI driver via gRPC to provision the OSP bucket